MichaIng/DietPi-Docs/docs/software/cloud.md

     In this example we will use a Windows system.
 The goal is to "sync" the user data from your DietPi device with another system.

-    - Download, extract and run the Windows application synthing.exe: <https://syncthing.net/> (located under *Get Started*).
+    - Download, extract and run the Windows application syncthing.exe: <https://syncthing.net/> (located under *Get Started*).
     - Syncthing web interface will load automatically, if not, you can access it via `http://127.0.0.1:8384/`.
         - Click `Actions` at the top right, then select `Show ID`.
 Copy the UUID code.
     - On the DietPi device, open the web interface and click `Add remote device` (bottom right).
         - Under `Device ID`, paste in the UUID we copied earlier.
-        - Under `Device name`, enter any name. eg: *My Windows PC*.
+        - Under `Device name`, enter any name. e.g.: *My Windows PC*.
         - Under `Share Folders With Device` tick/select DietPi user data, then click `save`.
     - After a few seconds, go back to the Windows web interface <http://127.0.0.1:8384/>.
 You should receive a message asking you to confirm the new device, click `Add Device`.
         - Under `Share Folders With Device` tick/select DietPi user data, then click `save`.